 must have a specific connection to Underground Railroad history, rather than religious history.

 Proposals submitted under this program are requests for consideration for a grant, and not a promise for funding.
 No work covered in this proposal is to begin until the applicant has been notified in writing that funds have been awarded and has accepted in writing the terms and conditions of the grant.
 The owner of the site, program or facility applying must provide written consent.
-The target date for announcing awards is July 31, but please allow some flexibility.
+The target date for announcing awards is Mid-October 2025, but please allow some flexibility.

-Projects MUST be completed by September 30, 2024.
+Projects MUST be completed by March 31, 2027.

 Grants will be administered in accordance with all applicable Federal and state laws, regulations, policies, requirements and guidelines, including OMB Circular A-102 and A-110 (as applicable), Title VI of the 1964 Civil Rights Act, non-discrimination on the basis of handicap (Sec.
 504 of the Rehabilitation Act of 1973), and equal employment opportunity and labor law requirements of Federal grants.